 But Stars are often at an inherent disadvantage – for you see Stars are polite, pleasant, and genuinely concerned about how others feel and react to them.
 The Vacuums couldn’t care less.
 The result is that self-absorbed, negative, or callous individuals – particularly when they are put into a leadership role – all too often make positive, optimistic, and otherwise great employees feel uncomfortable.

-So perhaps it’s just fine if we sometimes knowingly balance the scale a bit to make lousy leaders feel uncomfortable.
+So perhaps it’s just fine if we sometimes knowingly balance the scale a bit to make poor leaders feel uncomfortable.
 It would be even better if we held them accountable.

 Co-Founder of MindSet, LLC.